gophercloud/gophercloud/CONTRIBUTING.md

 [formatting](https://golang.org/doc/effective_go.html#formatting)
 and [names](https://golang.org/doc/effective_go.html#names).

-## 4 ways to get involved
+## 5 ways to get involved

-There are four main ways you can get involved in our open-source project, and each is described briefly below.
+There are five main ways you can get involved in our open-source project, and each is described briefly below.
 Once you've made up your mind and decided on your fix, you will need to follow the same basic steps that all submissions are required to adhere to:

 1. [fork](https://help.github.com/articles/fork-a-repo/) the `rackspace/gophercloud` repository
 2. checkout a [new branch](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches)
-3. ensure all your commits are [well-organized](https://help.github.com/articles/about-git-rebase/)
-4. submit your branch as a [pull request](https://help.github.com/articles/creating-a-pull-request/)
+3. submit your branch as a [pull request](https://help.github.com/articles/creating-a-pull-request/)

+### 1. Providing feedback

+On of the easiest ways to get readily involved in our project is to let us know about your experiences using our SDK.
+Feedback like this is incredibly useful to us, because it allows us to refine and change features based on what our users want and expect of us.
+There are a bunch of ways to get in contact!
+You can [ping us](mailto:sdk-support@rackspace.com) via e-mail, talk to us on irc (#rackspace-dev on freenode), [tweet us](https://twitter.com/rackspace), or submit an issue on our [bug tracker](/issues).
+Things you might like to tell us
+are:

+* how easy was it to start using our SDK?
+* did it meet your expectations?
+If not, why not?
+* did our documentation help or hinder you?
+* what could we improve in general?

-### 1. Fixing bugs
+### 2. Fixing bugs

 If you want to start fixing open bugs, we'd really appreciate that!
 Bug fixing is central to any project.
 The best way to get started is by heading to our